 Read on for some creative and simple step by step ideas on how to hang your tapestries anywhere.
 We hope this post gives you some inspiration!

 One easy way to decorate with a tapestry is to use a nail or pushpins.

 Unlike screws, this option leaves only tiny holes in walls, and if your new tapestry hanging is not very heavy.

 This method works well with more substantial weaves that are not affected by little holes, or sturdy tapestries made of canvas.

 If you're not sure, maybe you need to experiment.
 The worst thing you can do is ruin your delicate piece of fabric by making holes that get bigger and bigger over time.

-Hang from the wall by the corners for a casual drop or continue to add more nails down the sides to create a more sure and straight finish.
+Attach the tapestry to the wall by the corners for a casual drop or continue to add more nails to the top of the tapestry and down the sides to create a more sure and straight finish.

 This may take a few tries to get the most pleasing configuration, but determination will reward your patience.
 Now stand back and admire your creation!

 If your wall tapestry hanging is big enough, you can attach it to your ceiling to make an atmosphere like the inside of a Bedouin tent.